IoC-Sunderland/PYTHON_TUTORIALS/Intermediate/POLYMORPHISM/README.md

 Having different data types in the two methods could also be an example of ***overloading***.

 Python doesn't support Method Overloading (you can sort of do it but not really) so nothing to see here but if you want to look at an example in **Java** [be my guest](https://www.javatpoint.com/method-overloading-in-java).

+A nice, short article is available [here](https://www.programiz.com/python-programming/polymorphism) which covers the above topics with some more examples.